AbzTalukdar7/Terraform-ansible-aws/README.md

 ## Prerequisites

 - AWS account with credentials set up (e.g. in `~/.aws/credentials`)
-- SSH key pair for access to the EC2 instance
 - Terraform installed
 - Ansible installed## How to Run This Project